collective-soundworks/soundworks-plugin-checkin/README.md

 [![npm version](https://badge.fury.io/js/@soundworks%2Fplugin-checkin.svg)](https://badge.fury.io/js/@soundworks%2Fplugin-checkin)

 [`soundworks`](https://soundworks.dev) plugin to assign a unique index to the clients among the available ones.

-When a client disconnects, it's ticket is recycled into the pool of available ticket and can be re-assigned to a newly connected client.
+When a client disconnects, it's index is recycled into the pool of available indexes and can be re-assigned to a newly connected client.
 The number of available indexes can be limited and can be associated to additional data.

 ## Table of Contents